gomorpheus/morpheus-docs/troubleshooting/restartinstall.rst

 #.
 Remove the |morpheus| package

-   - deb: ```dpkg --purge morpheus-appliance...`` using the appropriate package name.
+   - deb: ``dpkg --purge morpheus-appliance...`` using the appropriate package name.
    - rpm: ``rpm -e (morpheus-appliance...)`` using the appropriate package name.

+#.
 Then Run

    .. code-block:: bash